sylvielsstfr/RubinLSSTSkyAlerts/notebooks/04_calib/README.md

 diagnostics using Fink broker alert data from the Rubin LSST Deep Drilling Fields (DDFs).
-The pipeline starts from raw Fink API queries, builds enriched light-curve tables, and produces a variety of calibration figures — including relative-flux light curves, PSF-vs-aperture zero-point proxies, and focal-plane heatmaps.
+The pipeline starts from raw Fink API queries, builds enriched light-curve tables, and produces a variety of calibration figures — including relative-flux light curves, PSF/science/template flux comparisons, zero-point proxies, and focal-plane heatmaps.

 All notebooks use the `conda_py313` kernel (Python 3.13).
 All comments, docstrings, and variable names are in **English**.